SIGAL (insurance company): History

-Founded in 1999, SIGAL UNIQA is a prominent company in the Albanian insurance market, holding a significant share in various sectors.
+Founded in 1999, SIGAL is a prominent company in the Albanian insurance market, holding a significant share in various sectors.

-SIGAL UNIQA was among the first insurance companies in Albania to receive foreign investment in 2003.
+SIGAL was among the first insurance companies in Albania to receive foreign investment in 2003.
 The Albanian-American Fund of Enterprise (AAEF) became SIGAL's first shareholder with the acquisition of 13.3% of the shares.
 This agreement provided support to SIGAL as well as to the wider insurance market in Albania and in the region where SIGAL operates.

-In 2007, the company became part of the UNIQA Group, a large European financial group operating in 21 countries.
-The company was awarded with an "A" by Standard & Poor's global rating, with €24.6 billion Euro under its management and more than 7.5million clients.
-UNIQA Group AUSTRIA is the biggest stakeholder of SIGAL.
-UNIQA Group AUSTRIA holds 68.64% of shares in SIGAL.
-Based on this, more than 80% of SIGAL UNIQA's capital derives from foreign investments.
+In 2007, SIGAL became part of the UNIQA Group, a European financial group operating in 17 countries.
+Uniqa Insurance Group was the biggest stakeholder of SIGAL.

-Internationally, the SIGAL UNIQA Group AUSTRIA has been continually described by Finance Central Europe as "The Best Insurance Company in Albania".
-Additionally, Business Initiative Directions awarded SIGAL UNIQA with the "International Star for Quality", a vanity award.